Step by step guide on how to install Windows 7 via Boot Camp on your Mac

 Install Windows 7 on Mac OS Snow Leopard-2

 c) Once this is finished, you’ll see a disk icon on the desktop, called Bootcamp.
 Do not touch it.
-Know that at this moment it is FAT, but the Windows installation will as NTFS.
+Know that at this moment it is FAT, but the Windows installation will make as NTFS.

 (For the starters, NTFS is Microsoft’s propitiatory format, just like Mac OS Journaled )